 What is a Flugelhorn?

 Adolph Saxe, a 19th-century Belgian musician, is thought to have invented the flugelhorn, a trumpet-like brass instrument.
 According to some, the design is based on Michael Saule’s keyed bugle, which was invented slightly before Saxe’s.
-Although music historians disagree about who invented the flugelhorn, the instrument was widely used the late nineteenth century.
+Although music historians disagree about who invented the flugelhorn, the instrument was widely used by the late nineteenth century.

 The flugelhorn’s sound is less bright and more mellow than that of trumpets and cornets.
 It is most commonly heard in jazz and brass band compositions, but its mellow sound can also be heard in orchestral works from the twentieth century.
 The sound produced is due to the instrument’s larger bell or opening, as well as its overall size.